European Center for Limbic Sovereignty

 For most of human history that sculpting happened slowly, locally, between people who could see each other.

-We noticed something else is possible:
+In my research with conversational AI, I noticed something else is possible:

 When AI interaction is designed for coherence rather than capture: